Anxiety and Depression Association of America

-ADAA advocates for improving the lives of millions of people:
+ADAA leads the way, improving the lives of millions of children and adults:

-Promotes professional and public awareness of anxiety and related disorders and their impact on people's lives.
+Promotes professional and public awareness of anxiety, depression, OCD, PTSD, and related disorders and their impact on people's lives.

-Encourages the advancement of scientific knowledge about causes and treatment of anxiety and related disorders.
+Encourages the advancement of scientific knowledge about causes and treatment of anxiety, depression, OCD, PTSD, and related disorders.

 Links people who need treatment with the health care professionals who provide it.